alaeddineth/C-Language-Course-Examples/README.md

 # INDP1E/INDP1F C Language Course Repository

-Welcome to the repository for the C Language Course for engineering students at the Higher School of Education of Tunis, INDP1E and INDP1F.
+Welcome to the repository for the C Language Course for engineering students at the Higher School of Communication of Tunis, INDP1E and INDP1F.
 This repository contains resources and project examples to support your learning journey.

 ## Table of Contents